gustavokv/AEDII/README.md

 # Trabalhos-AEDII
 The following codes are from Algorithms and Data Structures II from my undergraduate degree.
 Hope I can help someone with this.<br>
 They can only be compiled with my professors GFX library.
+In exception, the "Trabalho_6" file.